-PolarDB provides three consistency levels to meet your different consistency requirements.
+PolarDB for MySQL provides three consistency levels to meet your different consistency requirements.
 The three consistency levels are eventual consistency, session consistency, and global consistency.

 Issues and solutions